izykitten/U-Key/README.md

 ## **🖌️ Customisation!**

-The Keypad supports translating the display output, custom characters to replace the numbers, and many nmore things!
+The Keypad supports translating the display output, custom characters to replace the numbers, and many more things!

 ## **⚙️ Advanced: Solution Scripting**